-Candidates must register for the Defense of Degree course as prescribed in their degree plan during the semester in which they will present their defense of degree to the Educator Preparation Board.
-The EPB is a group of experienced and widely successful educators from Dallas Baptist University and the Metroplex.
+Candidates must register for the Defense of Degree course as prescribed in their degree plan during the semester in which they will present their defense of degree.
 Practicing teachers, administrators, consultants, superintendents, guidance directors, personnel directors, and Educational Region Service Center personnel as well as DBU professors and administrators volunteer their time for this highly selective process.
-The Educator Preparation Board serves as the College of Education Graduate Programs' advisory board and meets three times a year to assess graduate candidates' defense of degrees.